docker-saigon/docker-saigon-k8s/setup-DigitalOcean/README.md

 ...
 ```

-We can fix in 3 ways:
+We could fix k8s cluster in 3 ways:

 1. Use the [`cgeoffroy/setup-network-environment`](https://github.com/cgeoffroy/setup-network-environment/commit/b09605e88c9bcc6d10bc442f6dd829ae317d488a) fork which comes with a `-f option to filter CIDR` use this option to filter out `196.254.0.0/16`
 1. Use `$public_ipv4` variable which is made available to the cloud-config
 1. Use `$private_ipv4` variable which is made avaialble to the cloud-config

-I chose option 1 to keep functionality the same as in original yaml files but make them work on Digital Ocean, this should be the same as `$public_ipv4` - which exposes cAdvisor statistics to the public internet.
-I believe using `$private_ipv4` is a better option.
+I have chosen option 1 to keep functionality the same as in original yaml files but make cluster work on Digital Ocean, this should be the same as chosing option 2 (`$public_ipv4`) - which exposes cAdvisor statistics to the public internet.
+I believe using `$private_ipv4` is a better option to keep the stats private.

 ### Create cluster using Digital Ocean web Interface